This blog post is all about my review of Mingle Hostel in Kuala Lumpur, the best Kuala Lumpur hostel.

 Which, if broken down would equate to £22.46 per night for two people, and £11.23 per night, per person.

+For a city centre location, we couldn’t fault the price.
 Especially when it also came with a swimming pool and lounge area as well.

 RELATED Best Kuala Lumpur Hostel blog to read: Heli Lounge Bar Kuala Lumpur Review: Best Rooftop Bar in KL